zaireali649/howlongtobeat-scraper/README.md

 ✅ Implements **rate limiting & retries** to avoid API bans
 ✅ Stops automatically when **no more valid games exist**
 ✅ Efficient error handling and automatic cooldown on request failures
+✅ Converts **nested JSON fields** into structured CSV format for analysis

 ---